fr0wiNN/Link-Drop/README.md

 │           │   └── hello.txt
 │           └── Bob
 ├── database
-│   └── init.sql # init script for correct DB configuration
+|   ├── init.sql # init script for correct DB configuration
+│   └── reset.sql # reset script for reseting the database
 ├── frontend
 │   ├── assets
 │   │   ├── img # contains images that are displayed by HTML.